 A Node.js-based technology that takes on the role of a middleware between our servers and routes.

-And its robust APIs is one of the main “culprits” for its increasing popularity — one of the best Node.js frameworks in 2019.
+And its robust APIs are one of the main “culprits” for its increasing popularity — one of the best Node.js frameworks in 2019.

 It practically enables app developers to set up routes to send/receive requests between the database (MongoDB) and the front-end (Angular).